Penny (United States coin): Union Shield cent (2010–present)

-Criticism of continued use

-Proposals to eliminate

-It has been suggested that the penny should be eliminated as a unit of currency for several reasons including that many Americans do not actually spend them, but rather only receive them in change at stores and proceed to return them to a bank for higher denomination currencies, or cash them in at coin counting kiosks.
-Most modern vending machines do not accept pennies, further diminishing their utility, and the production cost (figured in U.S. Dollars) now exceeds the face value of the coin, caused by increasing inflation.
-In 2001 and 2006, for example, United States Representative Jim Kolbe (R) of Arizona introduced bills which would have stopped production of pennies (in 2001, the Legal Tender Modernization Act, and in 2006, the Currency Overhaul for an Industrious Nation [COIN] Act).

-In anticipation of the business of melting down U.S. pennies and U.S. nickels for profit, the U.S. Mint, which is a part of the US Department of the Treasury, implemented new regulations on December 14, 2006, which criminalize the melting of pennies and nickels and place limits on export of the coins.
-Violators can be punished with a fine of up to $10,000 USD and/or imprisoned for a maximum of five years.

-Metal content and manufacturing costs
+Manufacturing costs and proposed elimination

+Manufacturing costs

 The price of metal drives the cost to manufacture a cent.
 The Secretary of the Treasury has authority to alter the percentage of copper and zinc in the one-cent coin if needed due to cost fluctuations.
-For years, the Mint's production and shipping costs for cents have exceeded the face value of the coin (the Mint's fixed costs and overhead, however, are absorbed by other circulating coins).
-As a result, the U.S. Treasury loses tens of millions of dollars every year producing cents.
-For example, the loss in 2013 was $55 million.
+From 2006 to 2024, the Mint's costs for cents exceeded the face value of the coin (the Mint's fixed costs and overhead, however, are absorbed by other circulating coins).
+As a result, the U.S. Treasury lost tens of millions of dollars every year producing cents.
+For example, the loss in 2013 was $55 million, increasing to a reported $85.3 million in losses on the nearly 3.2 billion pennies produced through the 2024 fiscal year.
+The cost to mint a cent in 2024 was 3.69 cents.

 When copper reached a record high in February 2011, the melt value of a 95% copper cent was more than three times its face value.
 As of January 21, 2014, a pre-1982 cent contained 2.203 cents' worth of copper and zinc, making it an attractive target for melting by people wanting to sell the metals for profit.
-In comparison, post-1982 copper-plated zinc cents have a metallurgical value of only 0.552 cent.
+In comparison, post-1982 copper-plated zinc cents have a metallurgical value of only 0.552 cents.
+Prior to 1982, the fluctuating price of copper periodically caused penny shortages, as people hoarded them for their perceived metallic value.

+Most modern vending machines do not accept pennies, further diminishing their utility.

+In anticipation of people melting down U.S. pennies and U.S. nickels for profit, the U.S. Mint implemented new regulations in 2006 that criminalize the melting of pennies and nickels and place limits on export of the coins.
+Violators can be punished with a fine of up to $10,000 USD, imprisoned for a maximum of five years, or both.